Koopman Kernel Regression: Abstract

 \section{Abstract}

 Many machine learning approaches for decision making, such as reinforcement learning, rely on simulators or predictive models to forecast the time-evolution of quantities of interest, e.g., the state of an agent or the reward of a policy.
 Forecasts of such complex phenomena are commonly described by highly nonlinear dynamical systems, making their use in optimization-based decision-making challenging.
-Koopman operator theory offers a beneficial paradigm for addressing this problem by characterizing forecasts via linear dynamical systems.
-This makes system analysis and long-term predictions simple -- involving only matrix multiplications.
-However, the transformation to a linear system is generally non-trivial and unknown, requiring learning-based approaches.
-While there exists a variety of approaches, they usually lack crucial learning-theoretic guarantees, such that the behavior of the obtained models with increasing data and dimensionality is often unclear.
-We address the aforementioned by deriving a novel reproducing kernel Hilbert space (RKHS) that solely spans transformations into linear dynamical systems.
-The resulting \textit{Koopman Kernel Regression (KKR)} framework enables the use of statistical learning tools from function approximation for novel convergence results and generalization risk bounds under weaker assumptions than existing work.
-Our numerical experiments indicate advantages over state-of-the-art statistical learning approaches for Koopman-based predictors.
+Koopman operator theory offers a beneficial paradigm for addressing this problem by characterizing forecasts via linear time-invariant (LTI) ODEs, turning multi-step forecasts into sparse matrix multiplication.
+Though there exists a variety of learning approaches, they usually lack crucial learning-theoretic guarantees, making the behavior of the obtained models with increasing data and dimensionality unclear.
+We address the aforementioned by deriving a universal Koopman-invariant reproducing kernel Hilbert space (RKHS) that solely spans transformations into LTI dynamical systems.
+The resulting \textit{Koopman Kernel Regression (KKR)} framework enables the use of statistical learning tools from function approximation for novel convergence results and generalization error bounds under weaker assumptions than existing work.
+Our experiments demonstrate superior forecasting performance compared to Koopman operator and sequential data predictors in RKHS.